-We offer two fourth-year courses: the Bachelor of Psychological Science (Honours) and the Graduate Diploma in Psychology.
-Both of these courses are currently accredited by the Australian Psychological Accreditation Council (APAC).
-As such, completion of either of these two courses, plus enrolment in a postgraduate psychology program (ie accredited master's course), meets the requirements for provisional registration as a psychologist with the Psychology Board of Australia.
+We offer two fourth-year courses: Bachelor of Psychological Science (Honours) and the Graduate Diploma in Psychology.
+Both of these courses are currently accredited by the Australian Psychological Accreditation Council (APAC); they are undergoing a scheduled re-assessment of their accreditation status in 2019 for 2020 onwards.
+As such, completion of either of these two courses, plus enrolment in a postgraduate psychology program (ie accredited masters course), meets the requirements for provisional registration as a psychologist with the Psychology Board of Australia.
 Students in the Bachelor of Psychological Science (Honours) get Commonwealth support and, as a result, entry into the course is more competitive than for the Graduate Diploma in Psychology.